Trashpanda70/Pokemon-Game/Text Docs/README.md

 ### Included Pokemon / People
 - All Pokemon from Generations 1-5 have animated battle sprites
 - The custom legendary Pokemon for the region (more later)
-- Sprit form of 21 already existing Pokemon (not catchable, more later)
+- Sprit form of 20 already existing Pokemon (not catchable, more later)

 Generation 6 Pokemon sprites are harder to find due to their 3D-Nature, which is why the game stops at Generation 5 sprites.
 Also, Generation 6 is where I stop recognizing every Pokemon since I am a 20 something boomer (I still recognize most though).
-Because there are no Gen 6 Pokemon, the Fairy type is not added.
-If requested, I can change the type matchups of current types to buff Steel and Poison and nerf Dragon, but so far no changes have been made.
+Fairy type has been added with moves for the type.
+Also, lots of gen 6 moves have been included.
+All Pokemon from gen 5 and before that were converted to Fairy type in gen 6+ have been made into Fairy type.
+Additional type changes are listed later.

 I plan to include some people I know IRL into this game but need character sprites for them, and obviously their permission.